microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

               option is appropriate for your instance.
             * You will insert your Azure endpoint key during build of the backend API Server

+         * If you are using speech to text as input option then under the `AzureSpeechConfig` block, make sure the following configuration changes to match your instance:
+            * `"Region": "westus2",` or whichever region is appropriate for your speech sdk instance.
+            * You will insert your Azure speech key during build of the backend API Server

 4. Build the back-end API server by following these instructions:
     1. In the terminal navigate to  `\samples\apps\copilot-chat-app\webapi`